 - A personal representative or anyone with a claim arising from a patient's death may see the part of the record relating to the claim.

 How can I get access to the records?

-If you would like a copy of your records you will need to complete the form below.
+If you would like a copy of your records you must make a request to the Trust and we suggest using the form below.
 This will allow us to confirm your identity and provide you with copies of the information you would like.

 All records will be provided on an encrypted CD, please inform us if you do not have access to a computer and you require paper copies.

 The completed form, accompanied by copies of supporting identification, should be returned to the Corporate Affairs Team.
 Once we have received your request we will provide you with a copy of your records within one month.